-- 10.4.1 Members of the SMT regularly meet Heads of Department, (fortnightly if possible) in Head of Department meetings, departmental meetings and focus groups.
-The Deputy Head, Academic also meets each Head of Department separately once a week. - 10.4.2These meetings have the aim of: - monitoring the effectiveness of leadership and management of their subject area - monitoring actions and progress in departments - analysing performance data and setting targets for improvement - giving support and arranging training for development - ensuring quality of standards and verifying judgements of teachers.
+10.4.1 Members of the SMT regularly meet Heads of Department, (fortnightly if possible) in Head of Department meetings, departmental meetings and focus groups.
+For smaller academic departments that do not have a department head the SMT will meet with the teachers of the department.

+10.4.2These meetings have the aim of:

+- monitoring the effectiveness of leadership and management of their subject area - monitoring actions and progress in departments - analysing performance data and setting targets for improvement - giving support and arranging training for development - ensuring quality of standards and verifying judgements of teachers.